mochatech1725/scholarship-scraper2/docs/step-by-step-guide.md

 - Geographic distribution of scholarships
 - Cost per scholarship processed
 - Raw data storage efficiency
+- Configuration management efficiency

-The system is now ready for production use with a robust, scalable, and cost-effective architecture that separates raw data storage from processed data access.
+The system is now ready for production use with a robust, scalable, and cost-effective architecture that separates raw data storage from processed data access and provides flexible runtime configuration management.